-What is Apple's Haptic Touch and what can you do with it?
+What is Apple's Haptic Touch technology, how does it work and what can you do with it?

 - Notification on the lock screen to see more details

-- Camera app to see a menu for take a selfie, starting a video or taking a portrait selfie
+- Camera app to see a menu for take a selfie, record a video, take a portrait or take a portrait selfie

-- Calendar app to add an event quickly, and see what's coming up next in your day
+- Calendar app to add an event quickly

 - Photos app to see your most recent photos, your favourites, search or show photos from one year ago

-- Phone app to create a new contact, search for a contact or view your most recent call
+- Phone app to create a new contact, search for a contact, view your most recent call, view your most recent voicemail

 - Maps app to send your location, mark your location or search nearby